 At Tommalieh Law firm, our team of dedicated and experienced family lawyers in Illinois helps our clients fight through the complications and remain focused on achieving their goals.
-Whether you’re in the middle of a custody battle, a divorce, or a prenuptial agreement dispute, our Naperville family lawyers are equipped to protect your rights and your best interests.
+Whether you’re in the middle of a custody battle, a divorce, or a child support dispute, our Naperville family lawyers are equipped to protect your rights and your best interests.

 We know that a negotiated solution is almost always preferable to a contentious, expensive trial.
 We’re skilled negotiators who know how to get results, and we offer creative solutions even to the most complicated legal issues.
 However, sometimes negotiating may not be enough.

 Should I Hire a Divorce Lawyer?

 With an experienced divorce attorney at your side, you’ll be able to:

 - Form an agreement.
 During the process of divorce, you and your spouse may have a hard time coming to mutual terms on certain things.
 Coming to an agreement that makes both of you happy may be challenging.
 A Dupage County divorce attorney can help you come to an agreement quicker than what you may be able to on your own.
 An attorney can help you out of unfair situations that your spouse's attorney may be pressuring you into.

 - Lessen emotional damage.
 A physical and emotional toll can be strenuous when filing for divorce.
 A divorce lawyer can and will take your emotional needs when representing you into account in order to make it easier for you to rationally make decisions.
 All your worries, concerns, and issues will be heard in order to make your divorce process less stressful.

 Can Child Support be Modified?

 If you seek child support modification after final judgement has been made, the notice must be delivered to the responding party, as opposed to their attorney, because it is deemed that lawyer's representation has ended at entry of the final order.